photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 In 1947 National received permission to inaugurate the so-called "Great Circle" route over water between Miami and New York, and reduced the flying time from five to four hours.
 National pioneered in 1950 on the East Coast with low night coach and excursion fares to Florida, and with a Florida summer vacation program that contributed to creating a year-round operation for the state's tourist industry.
 On January 1, 1952, National became free of subsidy and was placed on a mail service rate that made it self-sufficient over its entire system.
 The first non-stop service from New York to Havana occurred in 1953.
 In 1956 the National system was extended to Houston and to Boston.

-National leased Boeing 707 jets from Pan American World Airways to become the first domestic operator of jets in the United States and inaugurated jet service between New York and Miami on December 10, 1958.
-This is from an article in Time Magazine, December 8, 1958:
+National leased Boeing 707 jets from Pan American World Airways to become the first domestic operator of jets in the United States and the first domestic jet service in the USA.
+The flight was operated with B707 N710PA, departing Idlewild at 0930 on December 10, 1958 and arriving at Miami International Airport.
+The following is from an article in Time Magazine, December 8, 1958:

 - - - - - - - - - - - - - - - - - - - - - - - - - -